PhilipEskins/pe-portfolio/README.md

 ## Process

+#### 8/12/19
+_Moved the scroll effect function up so I can pass it down to any component that might need it.
+Changed the background for the firstview and everybody seems to like it much better Made the content box a little transparent so people can see the picture behind it.
+Added the projects component back in to experiment with the scroll effect._

 #### 8/9/2019
 _Got the nice scroll effect working.
 Might need to move it up the tree so the other components can get access to the function.
 Will need to look into adding a fallback for the smooth scrolling in case someone views it on a browser that doesn't support it._